 Optional: Pinch of salt, pinch of cinnamon, mini marshmallows, crushed candy canes, whipped cream

-- Combine the milk, cream, chocolate chips, sweetened condensed milk and vanilla in a slow cooker over low heat.
+- Combine the milk, cream, chocolate chips, cocoa powder, sweetened condensed milk and vanilla in a slow cooker over low heat.
 I do not recommend cooking on high heat.

 - Cook until the chocolate has melted, about 1 1/2 -2 hours.
 Stir a couple times during cooking.
 Add a pinch of salt and cinnamon if desired.